vogab/kaggle-housing-price/README.md

 You can take a look at the full report detailing all my processing steps and modelling to submit prediction to the Kaggle competition [here](reports/report-kaggle-housing-GV-3-robustscaler-clean.ipynb)

+After preprocessing and feature engineering, I train and fine tune 6 models (XGboost, light gradient boost, random forests, Lasso, Ridge Kernel, Support vector machines).
+I then blend their predictions to optimize perfomances, reaching a rmse of 0.12557 on the test set and the top 15% on the Kaggle competition.